ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 ### Leo.lock

-For imports map to be generated and read by the Leo binary and then by the Leo compiler, a lock file needs to be created.
-Lock file should be generated by the `leo fetch` command, which will pull the dependencies, process their manifests, and put the required information to the file in the root directory of the program called `Leo.lock`.
+For the imports map to be generated and read by the Leo binary and then by the Leo compiler, a lock file needs to be created.
+The lock file should be generated by the `leo fetch` command, which will pull the dependencies, process their manifests, and put the required information to the file in the root directory of the program called `Leo.lock`.

-Suggested structure of this file is similar to the Cargo.lock file:
+The suggested structure of this file is similar to the Cargo.lock file:

 ```
 [[package]]